insure logo

 If your roommate causes a loss and you haven’t told your insurance company about them, your coverage could be in jeopardy.
 Not all policies include liability or personal property coverage for roommates.

 “Many insurance companies will require that you purchase an additional policy for each roommate,” Blitstein says.
 “Numbers matter.
 If you own a home and add one or two roommates, there is usually no problem.
-However, if you add three, your carrier may refuse to insure you”, says Frank Darras, founding partner of DarrasLaw.
+However, if you add three, your carrier may refuse to insure you”, says Frank Darras, founding partner at DarrasLaw.

 Should your roommates get their own renters insurance policy?